On the ultraviolet finiteness of parity-preserving $U(1) \times U(1)$ massive QED$_3$: Conclusion

 \section{Conclusion}

-In conclusion, the parity-even $U_A(1)\times U_a(1)$ massive QED$_3$ \cite{massiveU1U1QED3} is parity and gauge anomaly free at all orders in perturbation theory.
+In conclusion, the parity-even $U_A(1)\times U_a(1)$ massive QED$_3$ \cite{massiveU1U1QED3} is free from any gauge anomaly and parity anomaly at all orders in perturbation theory.
 Beyond that, it exhibits vanishing $\beta$-functions associated to the gauge coupling constants ($e$ and $g$) and the Chern-Simons mass parameter ($\m$), and all the anomalous dimensions ($\g$) of the fields as well.
-The proof is independent of any regularization scheme or any particular diagrammatic calculation, it is based on the quantum action principle in combination with general theorems of perturbative quantum field theory by adopting the BRS (Becchi-Rouet-Stora) algebraic renormalization method in the framework of BPHZ (Bogoliubov-Parasiuk-Hepp-Zimmermann) subtraction scheme \cite{qap,brs,pigsor,zimm,low}.
-As a final comment, once the quantum perturbative physical consistency of the mass-gap graphene-like planar quantum electrodynamics has been proven from the results demonstrated here together with those presented in \cite{massiveU1U1QED3}, it should be newsworthy to deepen its analysis so as to apply in graphene-like electronic systems \cite{mudry}.
+The proof is independent of particular diagrammatic calculations or regularization schemes, since the BRS (Becchi-Rouet-Stora) algebraic renormalization method together with the BPHZ (Bogoliubov-Parasiuk-Hepp-Zimmermann) subtraction scheme \cite{qap,brs,pigsor,zimm,low} is grounded in the general theorems of perturbative quantum field theory.
+Furthermore, once the quantum perturbative physical consistency of the mass-gap graphene-like planar quantum electrodynamics has been proven from the results demonstrated here together with those presented in \cite{massiveU1U1QED3}, it should be newsworthy to deepen its analysis so as to apply in graphene-like electronic systems \cite{mudry}.
+As a final comment, the vanishing of all $\b$-functions associated to the electric charge ($e$), the pseudochiral charge ($g$) and the Chern-Simons mass parameter ($\m$) -- with the exception of that associated to the fermions mass parameter ($m$) -- foresees the independence of those system parameters with respect to the temperature, on the other hand for instance the mass-gap in graphene, which can be described by the fermions mass parameter, shall be temperature dependent.